-Halloween is one of my favorite days of the entire year!
+Halloween is one of my favorite Holidays of the entire year!

 I love the costumes – even as a grown up.
-And sometimes I even dress up my dogs!
+And sometimes I even dress up my dog!

 I also love to bake themed treats.